Parametric Instabilities of Correlated Quantum Matter: Case studies

 The $U\left(1\right)$ symmetry may be broken \textit{explicitly} by single-particle tunneling between the layers~\footnote{The ``$\rm sas$'' label indicates that in the absence of interactions, the interlayer tunneling splits the energy of the layer-symmetric and layer-antisymmetric electron wavefunctions by an energy of $\pm\Delta_{\rm sas}$.},

 One expects the appearance of this term to open a gap in the otherwise gapless Goldstone mode, demonstrated below.

 Our reference ordered state may thus be characterized by the matrix ${\cal O}=\ell_x$, such that the relevant fluctuation generators are readily found to be $\left\{{{\cal M}^i}\right\}=\ell_y,\,\ell_z$.
+The fluctuations correspond to a rotation of the coherent interlayer phase ($\ell_y$) and layer charge imbalance ($\ell_z$).
 These identifications allow us to employ the scheme outlined in Sec.~\ref{sec:collectivederivation} in a straight forward manner, which we carry out in detail in Appendix~\ref{app:QHbilayer}.
 Focusing our attention on the lowest lying Goldstone mode mentioned above, we recover the following effective single-mode parameters,

 where $\rho_s^0$ and $\rho_s^z$ are stiffness parameters proportional to integrals over $V^0_{\bf q}$ and $V^z_{\bf q}$, respectively, and the easy-plane anisotropy is